 The best way to install Tomcat 9 is to download the latest binary release then configure it manually.

 Find the latest version of Tomcat 9 at the Tomcat 9 Downloads page.
 At the time of writing, the latest version is 9.0.10, but you should use a later stable version if it is available.
-Under the Binary Distributions section, then under the Core list, copy the link to the "tar.gz".
+Under the Binary Distributions section, then under the Core list, copy the link to the “tar.gz”.
+In most browsers you can do this by right-clicking the link and selecting Copy Link Address or a similar option.

 Next, change to the